Towards Metrical Reconstruction of Human Faces: Additional Results

 \section{Additional Results}

 Our 3DMM-based shape estimation method presented in the main paper has two key components, (1) the encoder based on a face recognition network with a mapping network and (2) the 3DMM-based geometry decoder.
+The difference between our and the state-of-the-art methods w.r.t. their reconstruction quality gets well visible in the cumulative error plots in \Cref{fig:now_cumulative}.
+Moreover, \Cref{fig:qualitative_voxceleb} depicts side views of the reconstructions, which gives a better look at the shape quality.
 In this section, we present several ablation studies w.r.t. those modules and the used training data.
 All experiments were done with the same optimizer and hyper-parameter configuration as the main method except where stated otherwise.
 The Stirling dataset was excluded from all the ablation experiments.

-The difference between our and the state-of-the-art methods w.r.t. their reconstruction quality gets well visible in the cumulative error plots in \Cref{fig:now_cumulative}.
-Moreover, \Cref{fig:qualitative_voxceleb} depicts side views of the reconstructions, which gives a better look at the shape quality.

 \paragraph{Encoder Ablation Studies.} Exploiting generalized facial features from a face recognition network is a key component of our method to predict geometry from in-the-wild 2D data.
 However, completely refining the latent space of the face recognition network is not possible with our medium-size dataset, thus, we can only retrain selected layers to maintain generalizability.
 In \Cref{tab:face_recon_ablation}, we compare the performance of the two face recognition methods ArcFace \cite{arcface} and FaceNet \cite{facenet}.
 Overall, the pretrained ArcFace outperforms the pretrained FaceNet in terms of reconstruction quality in our shape estimation architecture.
 To further improve the results of ArcFace, we refine the last ResNet layer of ArcFace.
 Similarly, we conducted experiments on fine-tuning DECA~\cite{deca} using our medium-scale dataset and our reconstruction loss based on an $\ell_1$ error metric.
 We trained the network on the same datasets like ArcFace for around 500 epochs.
 The fine-tuning of partial layers or entire pipeline leads to huge overfitting of the training data with significantly worse reconstructions on the test dataset (see \Cref{tab:face_recon_ablation}).
 In contrast, the partial fine-tuning of ArcFace in our approach gives the lowest mean reconstruction error of $1.35$mm.
 It shows that we can effectively use the generalized features from the ArcFace network for the task of metrical face reconstruction.

 \paragraph{Decoder Ablation Studies.} The decoder is defined by the 3DMM FLAME~\cite{flame}.
 For our experiments in the main paper, we used $300$ eigenvectors of the PCA basis.
 In \Cref{tab:num_shape_params_ablation}, we present an ablation study on the number of used eigenvectors (i.e., the size of the latent geometry code $\boldsymbol{z}$).
 As can be seen, exploiting the full linear space of FLAME leads to the best performance.